 In March 2011 New Zealand’s prison population was 199 per 100,000 people – the seventh-highest rate out of 30 countries in the Organisation for Economic Co-operation and Development (OECD).
 There were 16 prisons for men and three for women, with almost 8,500 inmates in December 2011.
+In 2022 there was more emphasis on non-custodial sentences and the prison population was 150 per 100,000.

 The prison population more than doubled between 1993 and 2011, partly due to tougher sentencing.
 Four new prisons opened between 2005 and 2007.